takuyakojima/nextjs-template/README.md

 # Next.js Template

-This is template with Next.js & TypeScript & Styled Components.
+This is template with Next.js & TypeScript & Styled Components & Jest.

 ## How to use it?